A storm was coming.

 “Mommy’s gonna make you all better, daddy?”

 “She sure is, sport,” Rick replied, taking a seat on the toilet lid.

 “Are you gonna fix my boo-boos, too, mommy?”

 “I sure am,” Bess said with a smile.
 “Can you hold the flashlight for me while I clean daddy up?”

 Rick winced and gritted his teeth as Bess gently peeled away the blood-clotted shirt, revealing multiple, shallow lacerations and bite marks covering his neck, chest and arms.
 His forearms sustained most of the bite injuries from holding his arms up in defense.
 She couldn’t bring herself to think what would have happened had that thing gotten to his face.

 “They’re gone now, mommy,” Hunter said as he watched Bess dress Rick’s wounds.

 “Badobiraptors,” Hunter stated.

-“Badobiaptors?”
-Bess asked, puzzled at how her four-year-old son could possibly know what to call the thing, or how he could flawlessly pronounce such a big word not consistent with his four-year-old vocabulary.
-Perhaps he’d heard the phrase while watching one of his superheroes movies or cartoons and chose to repeat the name instead of referring to it as a thing.
+“Badobiraptors?”
+Bess asked, puzzled at how her four-year-old son could know what to call the thing, or how he could flawlessly pronounce such a big word not consistent with his four-year-old vocabulary.
+Perhaps he’d heard the phrase while watching one of his superheroes movies or cartoons and repeated the name instead of referring to it as a thing.